wombleton/gitlaw-nz/acts/P/Passports Act 1992.md

-    (2) Every person commits a crime who intentionally defaces or destroys a New Zealand travel document.
+    (2) Every person commits an offence who intentionally defaces or destroys a New Zealand travel document.

-    (3) Every person who commits an offence against subsection (1) is liable on conviction on indictment to imprisonment for a term not exceeding 10 years, a fine not exceeding $250,000, or both.
+    (3) Every person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 10 years, a fine not exceeding $250,000, or both.

-    (4) Every person who commits an offence against subsection (2) is liable on conviction on indictment to imprisonment for a term not exceeding 2 years.
+    (4) Every person who commits an offence against subsection (2) is liable on conviction to imprisonment for a term not exceeding 2 years.

     Compare: 1980 No 58 s 12

+    Section 31(1): amended, on 1 July 2013, by [section 413][91] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 31(1)(a): amended, on 21 April 2005, by [section 26][139] of the Passports Amendment Act 2005 (2005 No 44).